An ode to Klaas-Jan Huntelaar, the master of just scoring goal after goal

-Klaas-Jan Huntelaar has hit the milestone of 400 career goals just by being really good at putting the ball into the back of the net at the expense of everything else, and that’s okay.
+Klaas-Jan Huntelaar has scored more than 400 career goals just by being really good at putting the ball into the back of the net at the expense of everything else.
+And that’s fine.

 The Ajax striker has scored more than 150 of those goals for the Dutch side, hitting double figures in each of his six full seasons in Amsterdam, while a record of 42 international goals in 78 games is better than most ‘elite’ forwards of his generation.

 However, arguably his best goal and also his most Huntelaar goal came in the blue of Schalke.

 The 2013-14 season wasn’t a vintage one for the Dutchman, with injuries ruling him out of almost half of the season.
 As a result, he only ended up scored one Champions League goal, but what a goal it was.

 It wasn’t the most important – indeed, it’s hard to think of a less important goal in the history of the competition – but it has lived longer in the memory than any scored by Real Madrid on the same evening.

 The result may have felt like a formality, given Real Madrid’s 20 group stage goals to Schalke’s six.
 Still, there are occasions where the knockout rounds can produce some surprises.

 This was not one of those occasions.